aiguysolutions/segregation_engine_core/README.md

 # Segregation-Engine-Core
-**A mandatory serial choke point for agentic frameworks that arrests and remediates hallucinated intent prior to downstream execution.**
+**The Deterministic Validation Layer for Agentic Frameworks, Automated Systems and Generative Synthesis.**

----
+Arresting and remediating hallucinated AI intent in real-time—from NPC logic and kinematic physics to clinical dosing and financial transactions.

 ## 🔍 The Problem: The Agentic "Safety-Latency" Trade-off
 Traditional AI guardrails often run in parallel or post-inference, leading to a "race condition" where an agent may execute a hallucinated or non-compliant action before the safety check finishes.
 In robotics, gaming, and high-assurance systems, this is a catastrophic failure point.

 ## 🛠️ The Solution: In-Line Intent Segregation
 The **Segregation Engine** subordinates probabilistic AI substrates to a deterministic operational path.
 By forcing all semantic intent through a mandatory physical and logical choke point, the system ensures that no signal reaches a UI, API, or hardware actuator unless it passes the **Epsilon-Stochastic Gate**.

 ### Core Logic: The Metrological Gate